SHOPLIFTING LAWYER PHOENIX, AZ

 In Arizona, a crucial point in shoplifting laws is whether or not a suspect left a store with the intent of not paying for the item.
 If your attorney can prove that you didn’t have that intention, then a jury could potentially drop your charge.

 If the basis of your shoplifting charge is a witness’s identification, then your attorney can potentially debunk this.
 This is because witness testimonies are the least reliable type of evidence.
-Incorrect identification by witnesses frequently leads to wrongful arrests.
+Incorrect identification by witnesses frequently leads to wrongful arrests and wrongful convictions.

 Call an Experienced Phoenix Shoplifting Attorney

-At Ybarra Maldonado & Alagha Law Group, we have successfully defended clients accused of shoplifting in plea negotiations and at trial.
-If you find yourself in Phoenix and you need a shoplifting attorney – don’t hesitate!
+At Ybarra Maldonado Law Group, we have successfully defended clients accused of shoplifting in plea negotiations and at trial.
+We have even negotiated a suspended sentence.
+If you find yourself facing criminal charges for theft crimes and you need an experienced Phoenix shoplifting lawyer – don’t hesitate!
+We have successfully defended clients accused of organized retail theft, armed robbery, and other serious crimes.
 Call or text us today at 602-910-4040 for a free consultation.